-Since its creation in 1923, The Hague Academy of International Law has occupied premises at the Peace Palace, alongside the highest judicial institutions such as the Permanent Court of Arbitration, the Permanent Court of International Justice, and its successor the International Court of Justice.
+Since its creation in 1923, The Hague Academy of International Law has occupied the premises of the Peace Palace alongside the highest judicial institutions such as the Permanent Court of Arbitration, the Permanent Court of International Justice, and its successor the International Court of Justice.
 It is a centre for teaching and research in public and private international law, with the aim to further scientific and advanced studies of the legal aspects of international relations.

 The Academy’s scientific board, the Curatorium, invites highly qualified academics, practitioners and diplomats from all over the world to give courses in English or French, with simultaneous interpretation.
 These courses are on general or specialized subjects and take the form of a lecture series.